ksachdeva/zephyr-template/README.md

 You would generally run commands via `uv` and `poe`

+It is also a multi-project setup both for zephyr apps as well as other tools (e.g. python packages, libraries) that could sit next to your firmware app(s).

 ```bash
 # example when directly running west command
 uv run west